Justice for Eric Garner

 About NYPD Killing of Eric Garner

-On July 17, 2014, Eric Garner was killed on a Staten Island sidewalk after being placed in a NYPD-banned chokehold by Officer Daniel Pantaleo, during a false/illegal arrest while Eric pleaded “I can’t breathe” eleven times.
-The killing was captured on video, which showed a number of officers who used force in the illegal arrest, failed to intervene, and failed to provide aid.
+On July 17, 2014, Eric Garner was killed on a Staten Island sidewalk after being placed in an NYPD-banned chokehold by Officer Daniel Pantaleo, during a false/illegal arrest while Eric pleaded “I can’t breathe” eleven times.
+The killing was captured on video, which showed a number of officers who used force in the illegal arrest, failed to intervene and failed to provide aid.
 NYPD officials and officers also attempted to cover-up the killing, first claiming that Garner died of a heart attack, illegally leaked sealed records to criminalize Garner, and lying on official reports.